Gemack/image-classification-with-tensorflow-and-opencv/README.md

-have the "relu" activation function, while the output "softmax", for the lost function the "sparse_categorical_crossentropy" was used instead of the categorical crossentropy because data used was not one hot encoded.The popular "adam optimizer" was used as the optimizer function, and Accuracy was the evaluation matrix used because our data was even.
+have the "relu" activation function, while the output "softmax", for the lost function the "sparse_categorical_crossentropy" was used instead of the categorical crossentropy because data used was not one hot encoded.The popular "adam optimizer" was used as the optimizer function, and accuracy was the evaluation matrix used in evaluating our model.

 # **THIS MODELS IS AS GOOD AS THE DATA USED IN TRAINING IT**.